Notarial Services for Individuals

 I cannot notarise American issued certificates or diplomas, because these must be done in the state where it was issued.

-Typically, the following states will require an apostille:
+Typically, the following states will require an Apostille:

 California;